 - students who are taking courses with the goal of eventually enrolling at Oneonta or another college; and

 - community members seeking personal enrichment, but not intending to pursue a college degree.

-You can take classes on campus during the fall, spring and summer semesters.
-During the summer session, a variety of classes are available online.
+You can take classes on campus during the fall and spring semesters.
+During the summer and winter sessions, a variety of classes are available online.

-All non-degree students must apply for admission through the Office of Continuing Education.
+All non-degree students must apply for admission through the Office of Continuing Education by filling out the non-degree application.
 In order to be eligible to take courses as a non-degree student, you must:

 - be at least a rising high school senior who has completed or is in the process of completing Regent's requirements.

-- Have graduated high school or passed the GED; or
+- Have graduated high school or passed the GED/TASC; or

 - have a cumulative average of a 2.0 from the last college attended.